Keeping executive pay in check and governing successful organisations that benefit everyone

 - How does your RemCo engage with the wider workforce and take their views into account when making decisions about executive pay?

 - To what extent does your RemCo exercise discretion?
 For example, does it consider how pay decisions might be perceived internally and externally?
 Does it understand how external factors might influence company performance and pay outcomes?

 - How much time does your RemCo spend solely on executive remuneration and where could that time be better spent?

 - Does your RemCo understand what’s causing any pay gaps in your organisation?
 How is this explained to the workforce and what steps is your organisation taking to address the underlying causes?

 Read more about the need for greater people expertise on RemCos.

-The most common justification for high pay for executives is their contribution to the company's share price and the risk of the share price crashing if they don't pay top dollar to the so-called 'super star' at the top.
+The most common justification for high pay for executives is their contribution to the company's share price and the risk of executives leaving and the share price crashing if they don't pay top dollar to the so-called 'super star' at the top.
 But do you and your investors truly understand what drives success in your organisation and the extent to which your top executives contribute to that success?